dumberjs/dumber-gist/development.md

 Caches are saved in `server/dumber-cache/public`.
 The static files are served directly from nginx, not from passenger.

+For privacy, only traced code for npm packages are cached globally.
+Users' code are cached only locally in indexedDB.

 ## server/github-oauth

 The back-end for retrieving GitHub token after user attempted GitHub signing in.
 The back-end exchanges a code with a token.
 This back-end is necessary for hiding GitHub client secret from front-end side.